jostylr/bohmian-mechanics/manuscript/foundations.md

 ### Creation and Annihilation of Particles

 Can we model the creation and annihilation of particles in Bohmian mechanics?
 How can we have a wave function of indeterminate number of particles?
 Is not the randomness of the creation of particles anathema?

+### Quantum Field Theories

+Something else about the field theories?